kelseamann/semantic-UI/codemod/README.md

 - Static components without meaningful variants, states, or interactive behavior
 - Specifically skipped: Backdrop, BackgroundImage, BackToTop, Brand
 - These components always behave the same and don't benefit from semantic attributes

+**Components Not Currently Supported:**
+- CodeEditor - Not currently supported (may be added in the future)

 ## Supported PatternFly Packages